Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Computing presentations

 In this case $p=0$ and $d>0$.
-This special case corresponds to determining clusters in the multi-parameter setting.
+This special case corresponds to determining clusters in the multiparameter setting.
 Importance of clusters obtained by classical one-parameter persistence has already been recognized in the literature~\cite{persis_clustering_carlsson2008persistent,liu2017visualizing}.
-Our algorithm computes such clusters in a multi-parameter setting.
+Our algorithm computes such clusters in a multiparameter setting.
 In this case, we obtain a presentation matrix straightforwardly with the observation that the module $Z_0$ of cycle spaces coincides with the module $C_0$ of chain spaces. \begin{itemize} \item Presentation:

 \item Presentation matrix = $[\partial_1]$ is given as part of the input. \end{itemize}

 \textbf{Justification}.
 For $p=0$, the cycle module $Z_0=C_0$ is a free module.
 So we have the presentation of $H$ as follows: